 - SLURM_TMPDIR – For each slurm job there is temporal folder associated with maximal size up to 110 GB per compute node.
 Please keep in case when your job doesn’t occupy entire compute node temporal storage my be shared with another slurm job.

 - SLURM_NPROCS – number of reserved computational cores for the job

-In order to have interactive job you can run following command:
+You can have interactive jobs with or without X11 support.
+In order to have an interactive job without X11 support (interactive batch job) you can simply run following command:

 The batch job’s in slurm are submitted with